-- any change in the status of our NASDAQ listing; - the need for near term financing to continue operations; - reported progress in our efforts to develop crop related technologies, relative to investor expectations; - changes in earnings estimates, investors' perceptions, recommendations by securities analysts or our failure to achieve analysts' earnings estimates; - quarterly variations in our or our competitors' results of operations; - general market conditions and other factors unrelated to our operating performance or the operating performance of our competitors; - future issuances and/or sales of our securities; - announcements or the absence of announcements by us, or our competitors, regarding acquisitions, new products, significant contracts, commercial relationships or capital commitments; - commencement of, or involvement in, litigation;
+- any change in the status of our NASDAQ listing; - the need for near term financing to continue operations; - · reported progress in our efforts to develop crop related technologies, relative to investor expectations; - changes in earnings estimates, investors' perceptions, recommendations by securities analysts or our failure to achieve analysts' earnings estimates;

-- any major change in our board of directors or management; - changes in governmental regulations or in the status of our regulatory approvals; - · announcements related to patents issued to us or our competitors and to litigation involving our intellectual property; - a lack of, or limited, or negative industry or security analyst coverage; - uncertainty regarding our ability to secure additional cash resources with which to operate our business; - · short-selling or similar activities by third parties; and - other factors described elsewhere in these Risk Factors.
+- quarterly variations in our or our competitors' results of operations; - · general market conditions and other factors unrelated to our operating performance or the operating performance of our competitors; - future issuances and/or sales of our securities; - announcements or the absence of announcements by us, or our competitors, regarding acquisitions, new products, significant contracts, commercial relationships or capital commitments; - commencement of, or involvement in, litigation; - any major change in our board of directors or management; - changes in governmental regulations or in the status of our regulatory approvals; - announcements related to patents issued to us or our competitors and to litigation involving our intellectual property; - a lack of, or limited, or negative industry or security analyst coverage; - · uncertainty regarding our ability to secure additional cash resources with which to operate our business; - a decision by our significant shareholders to increase or decrease their holdings in our common stock; - short-selling or similar activities by third parties; and - · other factors described elsewhere in these Risk Factors.

 As a result of these factors, our stockholders may not be able to resell their shares at, or above, their purchase price.
 In addition, the stock prices of many technology companies have experienced wide fluctuations that have often been unrelated to the operating performance of those companies.
 Any negative change in the public's perception of the prospects of industrial or agricultural biotechnology companies could depress our stock price regardless of our results of operations.
-These factors may have a material adverse effect on the market price of our common stock and affect our ability to obtain required financing.
+These factors may have a material adverse effect on the market price and liquidity of our common stock and affect our ability to obtain required financing.